vardhan3003/Buzzer-Based_Interactive_Scoring_System_with_Priority_Detection/README.md

 1. INTRODUCTION

 This project involves the design and implementation of a Buzzer-Based Interactive Scoring System on an FPGA using Verilog.
-The system is engineered to handle real-time input detection and prioritization with microsecond-level precision, ensuring fair and accurate scoring.
-It supports multiple teams competing for the fastest response and provides immediate feedback through LEDs and a buzzer.
+The system is engineered to handle real-time input detection and prioritization with nanosecond-level precision, ensuring fair and accurate scoring.
+It supports multiple teams competing for the fastest response and provides immediate feedback through LEDs as a buzzer.
 The following sections detail the operation and implementation of the scoring system.

 2. STATES OF OPERATION